I grew up loving books. I read everywhere— at home, in the car, on a perfect branch in my favorite climbing tree, and even on the tops of mountains!

 Now I live in New York City, where I taught middle school English for ten amazing years.
 I think elementary and middle schoolers have such incredible energy and brains, and it’s so fun to read, talk, and create with them—way more fun than reading aloud to my stuffed animals and trolls.

 I have a family who loves to read too.
 My husband, Kamahnie, and I actually got married in a bookstore!
-And my son, Miles, loves read alouds and funny voices and browsing the shelves of his own little library.
+My children, Miles and Paige, love read alouds and funny voices and browsing the shelves of their own little library.